Tom DeSimone: Career

 DeSimone began his career as a director of numerous adult films in the late 1960s, including several gay pornography films under the pseudonym Lancer Brooks.
-His 1970 film The Collection was the first X-rated gay feature film to include dialogue and a plot.
-He would later become known for directing the cult film Chatterbox (1977), produced by Bruce Cohn Curtis.
-Curtis would then hire him to direct his subsequent film, the cult slasher film Hell Night (1981).
+His 1970 film The Collection was the first X-rated gay feature film to include dialogue and a plot while his 1971 effort Confessions of a Male Groupie or: How I Learned to Stop Worrying and Love the Electric Banana was awarded the Mama Cass award in the "Wet Dream Film Festival" in Amsterdam that same year.